 Blood Summit is ideal for reading groups and book clubs.
 This intelligent thriller appeals to a wide range of audiences (see reviews on Amazon) and contains a host of controversy and material for discussion.
-Here are some questions you can use for discussion in a reading group or book club.
+Here are some questions you can use for discussion.

 One publisher rejected “Blood Summit” because they said Helen, a female action hero, was insufficiently feminine or “too much like a man”.
 Do you agree?
 Is Helen lacking in feminine qualities?
 Would it matter if she did?